Published

 You get a higher sale price with Knock

-Knock’s service requires you to list on the open market before it makes a cash offer.
+Knock’s service requires you to list your house with a realtor but provides a backup cash offer in case it doesn't sell.
 Selling on the open market is almost always the best way to get the highest purchase price for your home.

-Opendoor buys your home directly from you for less than market value.
+Opendoor buys your home directly from you — typically for a little less than market value.
 The benefit is a fast, easy sale.

 Opendoor’s fees are lower

-Knock’s Home Swap program requires you to pay a 2% service fee and realtor commission, so the total fee is around 8%.
+Knock’s buy-before-you-sell program requires you to pay a 2% service fee, about $1,850 in administrative loan costs, and realtor commissions, so the total fee can exceed 8%.
 You also have to pay back any mortgage payments that Knock made on your old house while it was on the market.

 Both companies require you to pay for repairs and closing costs.